Bet365: Regulatory non-compliance

 In October 2014, The Guardian newspaper reported that the company had been taking bets from Chinese citizens by using obscure domain names in order to avoid government web censorship.

 In 2016, bet365 was fined by the Australian Competition & Consumer Commission for misleading advertisements which falsely promised "free bets" to customers.

 Although gambling is illegal in most jurisdictions of India, bet365 nonetheless conducted surrogate advertising in the country.
 India's consumer affairs ministry served notices to various television channels and apps for promoting gambling companies and asked them to stop showing ads from bet365 and other betting platforms immediately.

 In March 2024, Australia's financial crime agency, Austrac, initiated an investigation into bet365 for potential non-compliance with anti-money laundering and counter-terrorism financing laws, following an ordered external audit in 2022.
+In July 2026, bet365 entered into a binding agreement with Austrac to improve its internal anti-money laundering controls following the investigation.

 Fiduciary duty

 Denise Coates became the highest paid executive in the UK in 2017, awarding herself a salary of £217 million.
-In 2018, her pay packet rose to £265m as the company reported profits up 31% to £660 million, prompting criticism from problem gambling charity groups.
+In 2018, her pay rose to £265 million as the company reported profits up 31% to £660 million, prompting criticism from problem gambling charity groups.
 In January 2019, bet365 ranked second on The Sunday Times list of the UK's top taxpayers, with the Coates family (Denise, John and Peter) paying an estimated total tax of £156 million, of which £99 million was paid by Denise alone.
 Denise was again criticised in 2024, after she received payouts of more than £270 million the year before, including a salary of £220.7 million and dividends of £50 million, despite the company posting a £60 million loss.

 Refusal to pay

 Further criticism highlights repeated cases of bet365 delaying or denying payment to winning players.
 For example, bet365 was taken to court for refusing to pay over £1 million in winnings to a horse bettor in Northern Ireland in 2017.
 The company refused a payout of £54,000 to a customer in England in 2016, a case which was still ongoing in 2017.
 In Australia, bet365 froze the account of a punter who had won around in 2016, refusing to pay out.
-These are just some of the most noteworthy instances; several more cases of bet365 refusing to pay winnings have been reported by gamblers on Internet gambling forums.
+Several other cases of bet365 refusing to pay winnings have been reported by gamblers on Internet gambling forums.
 In August 2024, the New Jersey Division of Gaming Enforcement ordered that the company was required to pay more than $519,000 to customers it had shorted on payments.

+In July 2026, bet365 refused a payout to a British customer after he had won an £8,000 bet placed on England beating Mexico in the 2026 FIFA World Cup.
+Bet365 claimed the punter's income was not sufficient for his betting activity after triggering a "responsible gambling review" following the payout request, but the gambling operator hadn't raised such concerns over the course of the bettor losing around £20,000 in the previous two years.